neerojstha/Funtastic-Game/README.md

-Introduction
+<h2>Introduction</h2>
-The Funtastic Game is web based game built with HTML, CSS and JavaScript. it is mathmatical fun game for fun.
+The Funtastic Game is web based game built with HTML, CSS and JavaScript. it is mathmatical  Game for fun.
 <img src="assets/images/first.png">

 <h2>Table of Contents</h2>